DSomous/vue2-learn-demo/README.md

 # vue2-demo

-> A Vue.js cli project
+> A Vue.js cli project.
+> Follow with 前端panda from 博客园, the website address is https://www.cnblogs.com/zhaowy/p/8513070.html

 ## Build Setup